LambdaTest/documentation/docs/build-options-for-visual-regression-testing.md

 ## Build Status Information

-We are provide mutliple build status options for the project owners to check the status of builds and take required actions to the screenshots by the approver(s).
+We are provide multiple build status options for the project owners to check the status of builds and take required actions to the screenshots by the approver(s).

 <img loading="lazy" src={require('../assets/images/smart-visual-testing/build-status-dotlapse.webp').default} alt="cmd" width="768" height="373" className="doc_img"/>